 FOR ADDITIONAL INFORMATION

-Contact the author for interview requests, media review (including access to cover artwork and author photo), academic preview copies, and bulk quantity orders: firstname.lastname@example.org
+Contact the author for interview requests, media reviews (including access to cover artwork and author photo), academic preview copies, and bulk quantity orders: firstname.lastname@example.org